kkzhang95/Awesome-Composed-Multi-modal-Retrieval/README.md

 ## Zero-Shot Learning-based CMR (ZSL-CMR)

 Recently, composed multi-modal retrieval based on zero-shot learning has been proposed to address the above limitations.
 During the training process, the model is trained solely on easily obtainable image-text pairs, without the need for annotated triplets.
 Its training process usually revolves around learning the modality transformers, which simulate the combination of visual and linguistic information in testing.
 As a result, the training and testing phases typically involve different network structures.
 Thus, the main challenge of ZSL-CMR lies in designing transformation frameworks that are equivalent to supervised learning in the absence of supervision signals, aiming to maximize the zero-shot generalization ability as much as possible.
 To address this challenge, the academic community has developed strategies across four key aspects: (1) Image-side transformation: this approach focuses on learning the implicit or explicit visual-to-linguistic transformation using images as input.
 During testing, it converts the reference image into a query that can be integrated with the relative textual information; (2) Text-side transformation: in this approach, text is used as input to simulate image features, constructing a training framework that relies solely on language.
-During testing, the model directly takes image inputs; (3) Data generation assistance: this type of approach focuses on generating triplet training data through generation tools, facilitating zero-shot construction from the data side; (4) External knowledge assistance: this approach explores the utilization of additional knowledge to enhance details, such as attributes and colors, thereby improving retrieval performance.
+During testing, the model directly takes image inputs; (3) External knowledge assistance: this approach explores the utilization of additional knowledge to enhance details, such as attributes and colors, thereby improving retrieval performance.
 Despite these efforts, there is currently no comprehensive review that systematically organizes the existing research, challenges, and applications of this emerging field.